UX Design - Design System - User Research - UI Design

-UNIVERSAL ORLANDO
+UNIVERSAL ORLANDO digital experiences

-Unified Visitor Experience - Rewired digital journeys to clarify visitor intent from exploration to conversion.
+Rewired digital journeys to clarify visitor intent from exploration to conversion.

 Overview

-Universal Orlando’s digital ecosystem spanned multiple parks, ticketing options, seasonal campaigns, and planning tools — but the experience lacked structural clarity.
+Universal Orlando’s digital ecosystem spanned multiple parks, ticketing options, seasonal campaigns, and planning tools, but the experience lacked structural clarity.
 Visitors exploring the parks online often encountered fragmented information, overlapping promotional content, and unclear paths toward purchase.

 I led UX strategy and experience design to reorganize the platform around user intent, reducing friction from curiosity to conversion.